Recap: The Simpsons S 5 E 16 Homer Loves Flanders

 - My Country Tis of Thee That I Sting: Flanders drives Homer to a sports game.
 When Homer notices Lenny and Carl he pushes Flanders' face down from sight because he is afraid of being seen with him.
 Carl notices Homer's car is driving without a chauffeur and assumes his driving "one of those electrical cars."
 As the car crashes Lenny sarcastically remarks: "One of those AMERICAN electrical cars."

 - Out-of-Character Moment: Homer's love for Flanders.
+Lisa lampshades this and asks, "What's next, A's on Bart's report card?"

 - The Parody: Flanders' children watch a religious children's cartoon TV show.